awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + 172\.16\.0\.0/12 \(RFC 1918\)
 + 192\.168\.0\.0/16 \(RFC 1918\)

-These supported CIDR blocks enable you to register the following with a target group: ClassicLink instances, instances in a peered VPC, AWS resources that are addressable by IP address and port \(for example, databases\), and on\-premises resources linked to AWS through AWS Direct Connect or a VPN connection\.
+These supported CIDR blocks enable you to register the following with a target group: ClassicLink instances, instances in a VPC that is peered to the load balancer VPC, AWS resources that are addressable by IP address and port \(for example, databases\), and on\-premises resources linked to AWS through AWS Direct Connect or a VPN connection\.

 **Important**
 You can't specify publicly routable IP addresses\.